Chief Executive Officer and President

 Before joining Symantec, Taylor served as chief administrative officer, senior vice president, and general counsel of Phoenix Technologies Ltd., managing all legal, human resources, facilities and IT functions worldwide.
 Before that, he was vice president and general counsel of Narus, Inc.

 Taylor holds a juris doctorate from George Washington University, and a bachelor's degree from Stanford University.
-He began his legal career as a corporate attorney with the San Francisco-based law firm Pillsbury Winthrop Shaw Pittman.
-Prior to law school, Taylor worked briefly as a financial economist for the U.S. Securities and Exchange Commission.
+He began his legal career as a corporate attorney with a San Francisco-based law firm.

 Dr. Hugh Thompson has more than a decade of experience creating methodologies that help organizations build demonstrably more secure systems.
 He joined Blue Coat in 2012, and was named CTO of Symantec after the acquisition of Blue Coat in August 2016.